en

 Evaluate your options

 No organisation will want to lose the talent they’ve invested in, so prepare yourself for what may be a tempting counter-offer.
 Consider each of your options, weighing up the alternatives and comparing the benefits of leaving with what you have been offered.
+Compare your offered salary with the industry standard with our Salary Survey, to discover if your prospective salary sits above average.

 Remember why you wanted to leave